 Want to know the secret on how to get rid of hip dips fast?

 A lot of people don’t even know hip dips are a thing!
-It’s essentially the weird dip on the side of your hip.
+It’s essentially the weird dip on the side of your hip giving them an hourglass shape.

 Hip dips are the inward depression on the side of your body right below the hip bone.